muratbiberoglu/algoComp24/character-creation/statement.md

 Therefore, Berke must be very wise about investing his $P$ points.
 Since he can pick any enemy he wants to fight with, he can calculate the best possible combination of attack and defense points beforehand and start combat.
 But he needs to decide fast!
 Can you help him to implement such an algorithm to make him do his best in the PVP arena, by slaying the most enemies possible?

-Note that Berke must invest all of his $P$ points and if there are more than one answer, print the combination with most attack points.

 ## Input Format:

 - First line contains $N$, number of enemies, $A$, Berke's initial attack attribute, $D$, his initial defense attribute and $P$, his banked points he can invest in his attributes.